subhrapattnaik/mongoDb/README.md

 *******************************************************************************************************
 Important: In MongoDB, a database is not created until it gets content!

-Remember: In MongoDB, a database is not created until it gets content, so if this is your first time creating a database, you should complete the next two chapters (create collection and create document) before you check if the database exists!

 Important: In MongoDB, a collection is not created until it gets content!